 The sending SEPP shall reject messages received from the NF (directly or via SCP) with JSON including "encBlockIndex" (regardless of the encoding used for that JSON request).

-The receiving SEPP shall reject any message in which an IPX has inserted or relocated references to encBlockIndex.
+The receiving SEPP shall reject any message in which an Roaming Intermediaries has inserted or relocated references to encBlockIndex.